F1 or M1 students who meet the following criteria are not required to have a national interest exception to travel to the United States:

-Students who do not currently have a valid visa should click on “How to Apply” above to determine their eligibility for a student visa and to make an appointment for an interview.
+Students who do not currently have a valid visa should click on “How to Apply” below to determine their eligibility for a student visa and to make an appointment for an interview.

 The Student (F-1/M-1) Visa provides opportunities for qualified applicants to study at accredited postsecondary institutions in the United States.
 With thousands of academic programs, world-class institutions, and unmatched flexibility, the United States offers a wealth of higher-education opportunities.
 Visit the Department of State’s EducationUSA website to learn about educational opportunities for undergraduate and graduate study, opportunities for scholars, admissions, and more.